yasithrashan/vscode-telemetry/README.md

 # VSCode Telemetry Extension

-A Visual Studio Code extension that implements dual telemetry tracking - sending events to Application Insights while simultaneously logging to a local JSON file for debugging and analysis.
+A Visual Studio Code extension that implements custom telemetry tracking by sending events to a configurable HTTP endpoint for monitoring and analysis.

 ## Overview

-This extension demonstrates a comprehensive telemetry solution that:
+This extension demonstrates a lightweight telemetry solution that:
-- Sends telemetry events to Azure Application Insights for production monitoring
+- Sends telemetry events to a custom HTTP API endpoint
+- Implements the VSCode TelemetrySender interface for standardized tracking
-- Logs all telemetry data to a local JSON file (`.telemetry/telemetry.json`) for development and debugging
+- Includes a local Express server for testing and development
-- Provides commands to interact with and view telemetry data
+- Provides simple event and error tracking capabilities

 ## Features

-- **Dual Telemetry Logging**: Simultaneously sends events to Application Insights and writes to local JSON file
-- **Local Telemetry Viewer**: Built-in command to view the local telemetry log file
-- **Structured Event Data**: All events include timestamps, event names, properties, and measurements
+- **Custom Telemetry Reporter**: Implements VSCode's TelemetrySender interface for event and error tracking
+- **HTTP API Integration**: Sends telemetry data to any HTTP endpoint via POST requests
+- **Test Server Included**: Express-based test server to capture and display telemetry locally
+- **Event & Error Tracking**: Separate methods for tracking events and errors with structured data
-- **Development-Friendly**: Local `.telemetry/` folder makes debugging easy during development
+- **Development-Friendly**: Simple architecture that's easy to understand and extend
-- **Production-Ready**: Integration with Azure Application Insights for production monitoring

 ## Installation